 - Work out how much money you have per week and allocate some to the food shop.
 This will mean that you can plan and budget for your food all term, rather than having steak in week one, and plain pasta in week ten!

 - Being prepared will allow you to buy ingredients that you can use in a few dishes and having the food at home may help you to resist the temptation (and save the money) of a takeaway on the way home from lectures.

 - Buy packed lunch ingredients for cheaper meals on the go – buying lunch out can really add up!

-- Before you leave to go to university, write down the recipes of some of your favourite home classics - maybe you can ask whoever cooks them to give you a lesson or two.
-Being able to make a few simple recipes from home will build your confidence in the kitchen and hopefully keep home-sickness at bay!
-You may also find by sharing ideas and favourite foods with your house/flatmates you learn about different foods – again one of the exciting leaning opportunities at uni!
+- Before you leave to go to university, write down the recipes of some of your favourite home classics - you can ask whoever cooks them to give you a lesson or two.
+Being able to make a few simple recipes from home will build your confidence in the kitchen and hopefully keep homesickness at bay!
+You may also find by sharing ideas and favourite foods with your house/flatmates you learn about different foods – again one of the exciting learning opportunities at university!